MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Experiments

 \subsection{Implementation Details}

 \paragraph{Optimization.} For optimization, we use the Adam optimizer with the same learning rates for the Gaussian parameters as~\cite{zhang2024rade}.
 We use a learning rate of $0.025$ for the SDF values.
 We densify Gaussians for 3,000 iterations using aggressive densification~\cite{fang2024mini}, during which we only rely on our photometric loss.
 We introduce the volumetric rendering regularization loss $\calL_{\text{N}}$ after densification, at iteration 3,000.
-We let Gaussians populate the scene and refine their parameters for 5,000 additional iterations, during which we rely on our volumetric rendering loss $\calL_{\text{vol}}$.
+We let Gaussians populate the scene and refine their parameters for 5,000 additional iterations, during which we rely on our volumetric rendering loss $\calL_{\text{vol}}$. \diego{After this point we stop the densification and pruning procedures.
+Thus, our method does not introduce additional sensitivity to initialization beyond what is already present in standard 3DGS pipelines.}

 We introduce our mesh extraction pipeline at iteration 8,000.
 We extract a mesh at every iteration and apply our full loss $\calL$ to our representation.
 The mesh-in-the-loop optimization continues for an additional 10,000 iterations, for a total of 18,000 iterations.
 For our base model, we prune Gaussians at iteration 8,000 with importance-weighted sampling~\cite{fang2024mini} to maintain only the most important Gaussians.
 For the dense model, we maintain a larger set of Gaussians but compute the importance scores at iteration 8,000 and sample Delaunay sites only from the most important Gaussians.
 Our weight parameters are~$\lambda_{\text{RGB}} = 0.2$, $\lambda_{\text{N}} = \lambda_{\text{MD}} = \lambda_{\text{MN}} = 0.05$, and~$\lambda_{\text{erosion}} = \lambda_{\text{interior}} = 0.005$.